httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest}}).

+Mechanisms such as TLS and digital signatures mitigate substitution attacks (see Section 1 of {{?RFC6211}}) on digest-algorithms.

 ## Duplicate digest-algorithm in field value

 An endpoint might receive multiple representation-data-digest values (see {{digest}}) that use the same digest-algorithm with different or identical digest-values.
 For example: